Hassanabdelqader/reading-notes/README.md

 Here you can find my [GitHub](https://github.com/Hassanabdelqader) , [LinkedIn](https://www.linkedin.com/in/hasan-mousa-3baaa4177/) and my [email](mailto:terawihassan@gmail.com)

 ### Table of Contents

+# Code 201 - Foundations of Software Development
 ---
-## Code 102 - Intro to Software Development
 ###Some of what we worked on this Level
 | Web Site  | Discription |
 | ------------- | ------------- |